pablovfds/angular5-springboot-starter/README.md

-##A Spring boot, maven and Angular 5 starter Application
+## A Spring boot, maven and Angular 5 starter Application

-his is a multi-module Spring Boot Angular Maven starter app.
+This is a multi-module Spring Boot Angular Maven starter app.

 This project provides productive setup for building Spring Boot Angular applications.
 The application is divided into two Maven modules: